 One example where such an approach may prove beneficial is drug repositioning.
 By focussing on pre-approved drugs, with existing clinical safety profiles, drug repositioning has the potential to reduce both the time and cost of getting a drug to market.
 Typically, such findings have been made serendipitously, but by pulling together relevant data into a knowledge graph, a more systematic approach may be taken.

-In this webinar we will present the development of a knowledge graph in the area of drug repositioning.
-We will show how SciBite and Stardog technology enable pre-existing unstructured and semi-structured data to be combined into a rich knowledge graph.
-It will be shown how the SciBite semantic platform: supports the creation of knowledge graph schema based on relevant ontologies; aligns unstructured data to these ontologies; identifies-occurrence relations between entities.
-Finally, we will demonstrate how this data may be loaded into Stardog, integrated with other sources and subsequently queried
+In this webinar we present the development of a knowledge graph in the area of drug repositioning.
+We show how SciBite and Stardog technology enable pre-existing unstructured and semi-structured data to be combined into a rich knowledge graph.
+It is shown how the SciBite semantic platform: supports the creation of knowledge graph schema based on relevant ontologies; aligns unstructured data to these ontologies; identifies-occurrence relations between entities.
+Finally, we demonstrate how this data may be loaded into Stardog, integrated with other sources and subsequently queried.

 In this blog we describe the pivotal role of semantic enrichment in the creation of effective Knowledge Graphs, and illustrate how semantic Knowledge Graphs help answer complex scientific questions.Read